bhauman/rebel-readline/README.md

 - Inline evaluation, allowing you to evaluate code without pressing enter
 - Quick access to documentation, source, and apropos for the symbol under the cursor
 - Familiar terminal key bindings, including history search, etc.

+Rebel Readline is also a library that provides a line reader for Clojure dialects.

 ## Purpose